diegomejia/passwd-service/README.md

 Is printed in the terminal to verify the (ExpressJS) server is running and listening for GET requests.

 To send a request open a web browser and go to http://localhost:2000/

+To STOP the server hit Ctrl-C in the terminal window running it.